aktos-io/scada.js/README.md

    * Supports any number and type (SQL, NoSQL) of databases in a single application at the same time.
      * Provides realtime layer tools for CouchDB which helps [overcoming CouchDB limitations](https://github.com/aktos-io/aktos-dcs-node/tree/master/connectors/couch-dcs)

-# Live Demo
+# Usage & Live Demo

-A showcase application can be seen in action at https://aktos.io/showcase where its source code is [here](https://github.com/aktos-io/scadajs-showcase).

-# Usage

 Explanation by example: See [scadajs-template](https://github.com/aktos-io/scadajs-template/blob/master/usage-recipe.md).